gabrielemucho/Python-Lessons-for-SHAPE-students/README.md

 # Rationale
 The materials were designed with several objectives in mind:

-    Build confidence;
+    Help students build confidence;
+    Teach hwo to navigate the several coding environments but most importantly Anaconda3;
-    Plenty of repetition and recycling of typically difficult topics and skills;
+    Pprovide plenty of repetition and recycling of typically difficult topics and skills;
     Show applied contexts in which the code skills taught on this module could be used;
-    Creative and applied additional activities;
+    Equip with creative and applied additional activities;
-    Maximum transparency of instructional language;
+    Ensure the maximum transparency of instructional language;

 I wrote the instructions in as comprehensible language as possible.
 It is not possible to avoid completely the use of technical jargon, but it is not impossible to make it friendlier and more transparent for students for whom the concept of object, for example, would trigger completely different connotations than for those who received extensive training in mathematics or engineering.